-One can develop good coordination, gain strength, increase flexibility and improve cardiovascular conditioning.
+Physically, one can develop good coordination, gain strength, increase flexibility and improve cardiovascular conditioning.

 From all these physical practices, one can have a strong body.

-One can build self-confidence, gain better judgement and improve self-control.
+Mentally, one can build self-confidence, gain better judgement and improve self-control.

 From all of these mental disciplines, one can have a strong mind.

-While developing a strong body and a strong mind, it is appropriate to learn the valuable tools and lesson in life ordered by the Taekwondo philosophy.
+Philosophically, while developing a strong body and a strong mind, it is appropriate to learn the valuable tools and lesson in life ordered by the Taekwondo philosophy.

 Here at J.K.Kang’s Taekwondo we train the World Taekwondo Kukkiwon (WT) style, the branch of Taekwondo that is by far the most common in the world and is also an official sport in the Olympics.
 As much as we focus on the athletic aspect of Taekwondo, we never forget the respect and discipline that comes naturally with the Martial Art.